Ristellise/Tweeb.user.js/ArchivingNotes.md

             "bookmarked": 10585
         },
         "reply": null
-    },
     }
+}
 ```

 ## Timestamps?

-For most tweets (except those early tweets), the timestamp within the snowflake ID should be accurate enough to determine a posting time.
+~~For most tweets (except those early tweets), the timestamp within the snowflake ID should be accurate enough to determine a posting time.~~

+Added.

 ## Any potential attacks?